ufjschool/ob-s14/drafts/final/meet your barista Q and A.md

 CYM:

 Nestled off of NW eighth Avenue, CYM Coffee Co. is known to its regulars as a home away from home.
-With a wrap around porch, bean bag chairs and a fat cat that permanently resides on a bench outside, CYM aims to reach out to the community, fostering creativity.
+With a wraparound porch, bean bag chairs and a fat cat that permanently resides on a bench outside, CYM aims to reach out to the community, fostering creativity.
 Meet your barista: Tom Thorkildson, a 41-year-old musician and bartender who has been with CYM since it opened its doors in 2012.
 When he’s not behind the counter, he might be playing guitar at CYM’s open mic night on Thursdays.

 Q. Why CYM?
 What makes it different?